 Profile: Southern Co (SO)

-Alabama Power is engaged, within the State of Alabama, in the generation and purchase of electricity and the transmission, distribution and sale of such electricity, at retail in approximately 400 cities and towns, including Anniston, Birmingham, Gadsden, Mobile, Montgomery, and Tuscaloosa, as well as in rural areas, and at wholesale to 15 municipally-owned electric distribution systems, 11 of which are served indirectly through sales to Alabama Municipal Electric Authority, and two rural distributing cooperative associations.
+Alabama Power is engaged, within the State of Alabama, in the generation and purchase of electricity and the transmission, distribution and sale of such electricity, at retail in approximately 400 cities and towns (including Anniston, Birmingham, Gadsden, Mobile, Montgomery and Tuscaloosa), as well as in rural areas, and at wholesale to approximately 14 municipally-owned electric distribution systems, over 10 of which are served indirectly through sales to Alabama Municipal Electric Authority (AMEA), and approximately two rural distributing cooperative associations.
 Alabama Power owns coal reserves near its Plant Gorgas and uses the output of coal from the reserves in its generating plants.
 Alabama Power also sells and cooperates with dealers in promoting the sale of, electric appliances.
-Georgia Power is engaged in the generation and purchase of electricity and the transmission, distribution, and sale of such electricity within the State of Georgia, at retail in over 600 communities, including Athens, Atlanta, Augusta, Columbus, Macon, Rome, and Savannah, as well as in rural areas, and at wholesale to OPC, MEAG Power, Dalton, various electric membership corporations, and non-affiliated utilities.
+Georgia Power is engaged in the generation and purchase of electricity and the transmission, distribution, and sale of such electricity within the State of Georgia, at retail in over 600 communities (including Athens, Atlanta, Augusta, Columbus, Macon, Rome, and Savannah), as well as in rural areas, and at wholesale to Oglethorpe Power Corporation (OPC); Municipal Electric Authority of Georgia (MEAG Power); City of Dalton, Georgia, acting by and through its Board of Water, Light and Sinking Fund Commissioners (Dalton); various Electric membership corporations (EMCs), and non-affiliated utilities.

-Gulf Power is engaged, within the northwestern portion of Florida, in the generation and purchase of electricity and the transmission, distribution, and sale of such electricity, at retail in 71 communities, including Pensacola, Panama City, and Fort Walton Beach, as well as in rural areas, and at wholesale to a non-affiliated utility.
-Mississippi Power is engaged in the generation and purchase of electricity and the transmission, distribution, and sale of such electricity within 23 counties in southeastern Mississippi, at retail in 123 communities, including Biloxi, Gulfport, Hattiesburg, Laurel, Meridian, and Pascagoula, as well as in rural areas, and at wholesale to one municipality, six rural electric distribution cooperative associations, and one generating and transmitting cooperative.
+Gulf Power is engaged, within the northwestern portion of Florida, in the generation and purchase of electricity and the transmission, distribution and sale of such electricity, at retail in approximately 70 communities (including Pensacola, Panama City, and Fort Walton Beach), as well as in rural areas, and at wholesale to a non-affiliated utility.
+Mississippi Power is engaged in the generation and purchase of electricity and the transmission, distribution and sale of such electricity within over 20 counties in southeastern Mississippi, at retail in approximately 120 communities (including Biloxi, Gulfport, Hattiesburg, Laurel, Meridian, and Pascagoula), as well as in rural areas, and at wholesale to over one municipality, approximately six rural electric distribution cooperative associations, and over one generating and transmitting cooperative.